Brilord/PlanaAIAnimeSolution/README.md

 ## 🚀 Quick Start

-I will release the packages soon as i optimize this more.
+I will release the packages soon as I optimize this more.